derKirschbaum/SHIELD-Text-Editor/README.md

 # SHIELD Text Editor
 This project is part of ITCS461 Computer and Communication Security, Faculty of ICT, Mahidol University, TH.

-SHIELD Text Editor is a simple text editor that allow you to create/edit/encrypt/decrypt text file.
+SHIELD Text Editor is a simple text editor that allows you to create/edit/encrypt/decrypt text file.
-The algorithm used for encryption is AES-256.
+The algorithm used for encryption is AES-256 with custom password.

 ## Technologies used